Header Top Bar

 • Certificate of Product Registration (CPR)

-• Notification of Cosmetic Product (NCP)
+• Cosmetic Product Notification (CPN)

 What are the requirements to obtain the License to Operate (LTO) under the FDA registration in the Philippines?